 Indicate whether you have ever been disciplined for academic performance or student conduct violations, or if you have been academically disqualified at any college or university.
 Depending on your responses, you may be required to enter explanations in the space provided.

-This question only applies to graduate applicants.
-Use the drop-down to select your interest in obtaining your teacher or other educational credential.
+Use the drop-down to select your interest in obtaining your teacher or other educational credentials.
 If applicable, select your credential objective.
 These questions are optional.

 Indicate whether you are interested in checking your eligibility for monthly food assistance, which can be used towards groceries through the CalFresh program.